openequella/openequella.github.io/guides/JavaRESTTutorial.md

 ## Contribute

-To /edit page allows the user to contribute new resources to EQUELLA and attach files to the resource.
+To /edit page allows the user to contribute new resources to openEQUELLA and attach files to the resource.
 This relies on the collection.uuid configuration property to determine which collection to contribute to.
 #### When the user clicks "Save" the following steps are performed by the client

 1. EditResourceServlet retrieves all form data, including uploaded files, and passes them to the EquellaApiService.saveResource method.
 2. The saveResource method sets the name and description of the resource in the appropriate XML nodes in the metadata.
 This relies on the name.xpath and description.xpath in the configuration properties.
 The name and description cannot changed by modifying the name and description JSON nodes, these are provided for convenient retrieval only.
 3. The saveResource method invokes the uploadFiles method which:

     a.
-Creates a temporary file area by POSTing to the EQUELLA REST API endpoint /api/file
+Creates a temporary file area by POSTing to the openEQUELLA REST API endpoint /api/file

     b.
 Retrieve the upload location for this new file area